 If your spending priorities include online training, and you want to be sure you’re spending wisely, we have a couple of resources that can help.
 Our Online Course Checklist can help you determine if a course you’re interested in is a good investment for you, so you aren’t using up your cash flow on something that won’t give you a solid return on your investment.

 And if you want extra assurance, try these free mini-courses from legitimate work-at-home course creators.
 They give you a taste of a career or a longer course, and all you need to do is share your email address.
-Explore one or more risk-free which will definitely help your budgeting!
+Explore one or more risk-free.
+That will definitely help your budgeting!